WorldWideWest/car-repair-shop-system/README.md

 ### Application setup

-For application setup we have to update the application.properties file whicih is in `system\src\main\resources\application.properties`.
+For application setup we have to update the application.properties file which is in `system\src\main\resources\application.properties`.

-Once you open the file you will have few enteries:
+Once you open the file you will have few entries:
 ```properties
 spring.datasource.url=jdbc:mysql://127.0.0.1:3306/car_repair?useSSL=false&serverTimezone=UTC
 spring.datasource.username=username